spenibus/cors-everywhere-firefox-addon/README.md

 The addon's functionality can be toggled with the included button and is disabled by default.
 The button can be found by right-clicking a toolbar and choosing `customize`.
-It is labelled `CorsE` with a red background that turns green when enabled.
+It is labelled `CorsE` and has 3 states:

+ - red, addon is disabled, CORS rules are upheld.
+ - green, addon is enabled, CORS rules are bypassed.
+ - green/red, addon is enabled and using the activation whitelist, CORS rules are bypassed when the origin url matches a filter in the whitelist.

 A basic [CORS][6] test is available in the repository at `./_test/cors-everywhere-test.html`.